giantswarm/docs/src/content/general/architecture/capi/index.md

 #### Generic Components

-The generic components run in all of our regardless of whether it is a management cluster or a workload cluster.
+The generic components run in all of our clusters regardless of whether it is a management cluster or a workload cluster.

 ##### Container Network Interface (CNI)